 - Oklahoma Tuition Aid Grant (state grant)

 Loans are aid that must be repaid with interest.
 The Direct Loan program consists of the Federal Subsidized Stafford Loan, Federal Unsubsidized Stafford Loan and Parent Loan for dependent students.
 The difference between the subsidized and unsubsidized Stafford loan is that the government pays the interest on the subsidized loan while the student is in school and during applicable deferment periods.
 Work-study is aid that must be earned through on-campus employment.

 The student must list MSC’s school code on the FAFSA.
 MSC’s school code is 003158.

 7. What happens after I complete the FAFSA?

-The college receives the results electronically in about one to two weeks.
+The college receives the results electronically in about three to five business days.
 When the student file is complete and accurate and the student is admitted and enrolled, the college reviews the information for accuracy and determines if all eligibility requirements are met.
 This process takes about two to three weeks.
 More information may be requested depending on if the government randomly selects your application for verification or if inconsistent information is provided.
 Once your information is complete and accurate, an award notice will be provided.
 This details the types of aid and amounts that you have been awarded.
 You do not need to return the award notice; however, you must review and understand the conditions of award, satisfactory academic progress policy, and other information on the financial aid link of the MSC website at http://www.mscok.edu/